-BIOS setting Description Setting options Effect Typematic delay (ms) Can only be selected when typematic rate setting is enabled.
+BIOS setting Description Setting options Effect Typematic rate Setting Determines the typematic rate of the keyboard controller.
+Disabled When disabled, the next two options "typematic rate (char/sec)" and "typematic delay (Msec)" are irrelevant.
+Enabled When enabled, you can select a typematic rate and typematic delay.
+This setting can also be made in Windows.
+Typematic rate (chars/sec) Can only be selected when typematic rate setting is enabled.
+Determines the speed that characters are repeated when a key is pressed and held down.
+6, 8, 10, 12, 15, 20, 24 or 30 Number of characters repeated per second.
+The accuracy of this setting is ±20%.
+Typematic delay (ms) Can only be selected when typematic rate setting is enabled.
 Sets the value for the delay between when a key is pressed and when its function takes effect.
 250, 500, 750 or 1000 Delay setting in milliseconds.
-The accuracy of this setting is ±20%.
+The accuracy of this setting is $\pm 20\%$.
 Security option Select when a password is required.
 System Every time the system is booted, a defined password must be entered.
 Setup A password is only needed when entering the BIOS Setup menu (e.g. with the DEL key during startup).
-PS/2 mouse function If you are using a PS/2 pointing device Enabled Activates the function. control select Enabled.
+PS/2 mouse function control If you are using a PS/2 pointing device select Enabled.
 When using a serial pointing device, please deactivate this option.
-Disabled Deactivates the function PCI/VGA palette snoop This function enables BIOS to display the color table of a PCI graphics card and Enabled Activates the function. then, if necessary, to transmit this information to the video card.
+Enabled Activates the function.
+Disabled Deactivates the function PCI/VGA palette snoop This function enables BIOS to display the color table of a PCI graphics card and then, if necessary, to transmit this information to the video card.
+Enabled Activates the function.
 Disabled This option is set as a default to Disabled and should not be changed.
 OS select for DRAM > 64 MB Only relevant when the operating system OS/2 is installed with more than 64 MB RAM.
 OS2 OS/2 is installed on the device, and it has 64 MB RAM.
-Non-OS2 An operating system other than OS/2 is installed on the device. the : RAI grap driv Ena usin This option copies the video BIOS from the slow graphics card memory to the RAM.
+Non-OS2 An operating system other than OS/2 is installed on the device.
+Video BIOS shadow This option copies the video BIOS from the slow graphics card memory to the RAM.
 This increases the speed of DOS graphics applications if no graphics card driver is used.
 This option should be set to Enabled under DOS and Windows 3.x.
 If using higher versions of Windows, set it to Disabled.
 Enabled Activates the function.
 Disabled Deactivates the function.
 C8000-CBFFF This section of the RAM is reserved for Enabled Activates the function. shadow another application.
 Disabled Deactivates the function.
 CC000-CFFFF This section of the RAM is reserved for Enabled Activates the function. shadow another application.
 Disabled Deactivates the function.
 D0000-D3FFF This section of the RAM is reserved for Enabled Activates the function. shadow another application.
-Disabled Deactivates the function.
-D4000-D7FFF This section of the RAM is reserved for Enabled Activates the function. shadow another application.
-Disabled Deactivates the function.
-D8000-DBFFF This section of the RAM is reserved for Enabled Activates the function. shadow another application.
-Disabled Deactivates the function.
-DC000-DFFFF This section of the RAM is reserved for Enabled Activates the function.
-SHauOW hadow another application.
 Disabled Deactivates the function.